ToughNickel/Depth-First-Search/README.txt

 Lab Programs

-This is the repo of all the c++ programs prescribed in BE CSE IV SEM under Bangalore University
+This is the repo of all the C++ programs prescribed in BE CSE IV SEM under Bangalore University

 For inclusion of "Timer.h" library
 1) copy "timer.h" file from (tc -> classlib -> include) and paste to (tc -> include)